fru-io/docs-live/docs/roadmap.md

 Billing and entitlements

 You should only be paying for exactly the things you’re using, we need manage our inventory, and be able to do things like regularly bill a credit card.
 (Who knew!)
-But.. if you want to pay to use our platform now, we can facilitate that too, [just get in touch](https://dash.ddev.com/docs/support/)!
+But.. if you want to pay to use our platform now, we can facilitate that too, [just get in touch](https://docs.ddev.com/support/)!

-Expanding the list of CMSes and frameworks
+Expanding the list of CMSs and frameworks

-TYPO3, Static sites (Gatsby, Hugo, Jekyll, etc), WordPress, NodeJS, Ruby on Rails --  just to name a few.
+TYPO3, static sites (Gatsby, Hugo, Jekyll, etc), WordPress, NodeJS, Ruby on Rails --  just to name a few.
 We also want to [hear from you](https://dash.ddev.com/feedback/) about your portfolio of sites and their requirements.

 ### Later